andymeneely/project-timber-wolf/scenarios/scenarios.md

 ## Chapter 5.
 The Restoration Job

 <img class="map" src="venetian swap ch 6 the redemption job.svg">
 _3 days before The Vault Job.
+The crew is chatting about how the prison had another breakout this morning._

-The Fence calls a meeting at the safe house but isn't there.
+_The Fence calls a meeting at the safe house but isn't there.
 A letter is sitting on a table next to the blueprints of The Gallery._

 _"Back along the way I had two friends who were the best in the business.
 They acquired, I sold.
-Then one day we had a customer who was bad news from the start.
-Tried to keep his money and get the goods.
+One day we had a customer who was bad news from the start.
+Tried to keep his money and run off with the goods.
 We got mixed up, and then it all went down.
-One of us escaped, and I ended up in jail whole.
+One of us escaped.
+I ended up in jail, whole.
 But my buddy Tat was not so lucky.
 The Collector took Tat's pinkies with those psycho feds he has on his payroll."_

 _"When you were back at the Collector's Estate, I did some poking around his house and came across my buddy's 'trophies'.
 I knew I had found my guy."_

-_"See, this is why I busted you out and mentored you.
-I was looking for this Collector so we can hit him on the only things he cares about: his collection."_
+_"It's time for me to come clean with you.
+I busted you out and groomed you because I was looking for this Collector so we can hit him on the only thing he cares about: his collection."_

 _"There's one thing that will drive this guy nuts: to see the real paintings sitting in a museum, so secure he can't afford to get them.
 The Gallery has had two heists already, and it's about get a third. **Get these paintings back in and the museum in their rightful places**."_